 Teachers from partner universities shared their experience of piloting this course and acknowledged students’ interest in learning the subject.

-The course will be available for downloading soon.
+The course is available for downloading here.